• Skip to primary navigation

 Muriwo Unedovi, sometimes called peanut butter greens, is a traditional Zimbabwe dish that combines a leafy green veggie of your choosing and a peanut butter sauce.
 This African-style greens in a sweet and spicy peanut sauce dish will ignite your taste buds and is vegan, oil-free, gluten-free, and soy-free.

-side view of peanut butter greens being dished up with a spoon
+A casserole dish with peanut butter greens being dished up with a spoon.

 Muriwo Unedovi has 13 key ingredients